coolestnick/Mood-Set-Dapp/README.md

 Copied the deployed address of the goerli test network "0x52f2ab7fec6a861C8983E286fA5B87e2f521Ff46" in the Mood_Set.html file.

-Then I copied the ABI (Application Binary Interface) to the html file =>
+Then copied the ABI (Application Binary Interface) in the html file =>

 * For setMood, we describe each field below: